What Is The Double Bounce Rule In Pickleball? A Helpful Beginners Guide

 - Mitigate the unfair advantage given to the serving team

-If you’re a new player to pickleball, chances are you’ve forgotten about the double bounce rule from time to time and cost your team a point.
+If you’re a new pickleball player, chances are you’ve forgotten about the double bounce rule from time to time and cost your team a point.

 Read on to learn more.